 There is no single law in the United Kingdom which defines the age of a child.
-Different ages are set for different purposes and there are also variations between England & Wales, Scotland and Northern Ireland.
+Different ages are set for different purposes and varying provision is made by the laws of England & Wales, Scotland and Northern Ireland.

-The UN Convention on the Rights of the Child, which has been ratified by the UK defines a child as a person under the age of 18 and child protection agencies across the UK all work on the basis that a child is anyone who has not yet reached their 18th birthday.
-Panels should regard any person under the age of 18 as being subject to the protection for 'juveniles' afforded by Article 6(1) ECHR unless they are advised that doing so would conflict with a specific legal provision which applies in the jurisdiction in which they are sitting and to the proceedings before them.
+The UN Convention on the Rights of the Child, which has been ratified by the United Kingdom, defines a child as a person under the age of 18.
+Child protection agencies across the UK all work on the basis that a child is anyone who has not yet reached their 18th birthday.
+Panels should regard any person under the age of 18 as being subject to the protection for 'juveniles' afforded by Article 6(1) ECHR unless they are advised that doing so would conflict with a specific legal provision which applies in the UK jurisdiction in which they are sitting and to the proceedings before them.